TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/ImgResource/Index.rst

 IMG\_RESOURCE
 ^^^^^^^^^^^^^

-Returns only the image-reference, possibly wrapped with stdWrap.
-May be used for putting background images in tables or table-rows or to import an image in your own include-scripts.
+Returns a reference to an image, possibly wrapped with stdWrap.
+Can for example be used for putting background images in tables or table-rows or to import an image in your own include-scripts.

-The array $GLOBALS['TSFE']->lastImgResourceInfo is set with the info- array of the resulting image resource (if any) and contains width, height and so on.
+The array $GLOBALS['TSFE']->lastImgResourceInfo is set to the info- array of the resulting image resource (if any) and contains width, height and so on (similar to how $GLOBALS['TSFE']->lastImageInfo does for the cObject IMAGE).

+Depending on your use case you might prefer using the cObject :ref:`IMAGE <cobj-image>`, which creates a complete img-tag.

 .. ### BEGIN~OF~TABLE ###